mweagle/Sparta/content/docs/index.md

 </div>

-Given a set of Sparta lambda functions, the framework follows this workflow:
+Given a set of Sparta lambda functions, during a `provision` build Sparta follows this workflow:

 {{< spartaflow >}}